luisalro/miax-MontecarloSimulation_Bootstrapping/README.md

 ### Introduction

 In this exercise we are going to make a series of projections of the returns, investing in Ibex with dividends for a period of 5 years.
 The final goal is to obtain an analysis that tells the investor the average, worst and best situations that could be obtain when making the investment.
-We will make these projections We will make these projections in four ways: Simple Monte Carlo, Simple Bootstrapping , Block Bootstrapping and Random Block Bootstrapping.
+We will make these projections in four ways: Simple Monte Carlo, Simple Bootstrapping , Block Bootstrapping and Random Block Bootstrapping.

 This exercise was created by Fernando de la Calle, Python programming professor from mIA-X master's degree at BME Institute.